nwsw/nwcplugin-api/api/overview.md

  }
 ```

+Some additional notes about the field types:

-The `label` associated with each `spec` entry is optional.
+- The `label`value is optional.
 When provided, it will be used in the NWC property sheet.
+- When not specified, the default `min` and `max` values is -1000 to 1000 for all numeric fields.

 The `obj_spec` should be included in the table returned by the plugin: